How to get rid of hot pixels on a Canon camera

 ISO 3200.
 Notice the pairs of hot pixels.

 ISO 6400.
-Almost all hot pixels gone but the remainings of the pairs.
+Almost all hot pixels gone.
+Left are pairs of hot pixels.

 In camera sensor mapping